scosma/aws-demos/cloudformation-workshop/README.md

 4. Try to connect to your EC2 instance.

-From Cloud9, try to SSH in.
+From Cloud9, try to connect.
 Get the public IP of your instance and use this command:

 <pre>
-$ ssh -i cfn-workshop.pem ec2-user@PublicIp
+$ nc -v publicIPofInstance 22
 </pre>

 5. Troubleshoot your connectivity